rdkit/rdkit/Docs/Book/Cookbook_v2.rst

 What is this?
 ===============

 This document provides example recipes of how to carry out particular tasks using the RDKit functionality from Python.
 The contents have been contributed by the RDKit community, tested with the latest RDKit release, and then compiled into this document.
 Note that this document is the second iteration of the :doc:`Cookbook` (i.e., v2).
 The old Cookbook written in Markdown is no longer maintained, but is available in prior RDKit releases for reference.
 The RDKit Cookbook v2 is written in reStructuredText, which supports Sphinx doctests, allowing for easier validation and maintenance of the RDKit Cookbook v2 code examples, where appropriate.

 What gets included?
 =====================

 The examples included come from various online sources such as blogs, shared gists, and the RDKit mailing lists.
-Generally, only minimal editing is added to the examples for formatting consistency and to incorporate the doctests.
+Generally, only minimal editing is added to the example code/notes for formatting consistency and to incorporate the doctests.
 We have made a conscious effort to appropriately credit the original source and authors.
 One of the first priorities of this document is to compile useful **short** examples shared on the RDKit mailing lists, as